chengyi11/BD-YOLO/README.md

 A total of **16,069 bridge instances** are manually annotated for detection tasks.

-> MBDD is intended to provide a practical benchmark for bridge detection in high-resolution remote sensing imagery, especially in scenes with complex backgrounds and elongated small targets.
+> MBDD is intended to provide a practical benchmark for bridge detection in high-resolution remote sensing images, especially in scenes with complex backgrounds and elongated small targets.

 #### Download
 - **PATREO / UFMG download page**